-Adult to lead discussion on awareness of breathing and sensations in arms eg:
+Adult to lead discussion of awareness of breathing and sensations in arms eg:

-- Did you notice what happened to your breathing when you moved your arms? - Did anything else move when you were moving your arms? (eg chest rising and falling when breathing). - Did your arms feel heavy?
+- What did you notice about moving your arms in time with your breath? - How did you feel afterwards? - Did anything else move when you were moving your arms?
+(Eg chest rising and falling). - Did your arms feel heavy?